adioshun/gitBook_DeepDrive/paper2016-dl4sm.md

 In similarspirit to [29], [28] investigated different CNN based architecturesfor comparing image patches.

+They found concatenating left and right image patches as different channelsworks best, at the cost of being very slow.

+### 2.1

-They found concatenating left and right image patches as different channelsworks best, at the cost of being very slow.Our work is most similar to [29, 28] with two main differences.First, we propose to learn a probability distributionover all disparity values using a smooth target distribution.As a consequence we are able to capture correlationsbetween the different disparities implicitly.
+Our work is most similar to [29, 28] with two main differences.First, we propose to learn a probability distributionover all disparity values using a smooth target distribution.As a consequence we are able to capture correlationsbetween the different disparities implicitly.

 This contrastsa [29] which performs independent binary predictions onimage patches.